2.16 Academic Credit for Extra-Institutional and Prior Learning

 University System of Georgia (USG) institutions shall establish and publish policies and procedures for awarding of course credit based on scores achieved on standardized examinations offered by nationally-recognized organizations including:

 The particular courses for which students receive college credit may vary from institution to institution, depending on what courses the institution offers.
 Determinations of course comparability shall be made by the respective departments.
-Institutions shall, however, attempt to have consistency in terms of minimum scores for awarding credit and the course(s) for which credit is awarded across the USG for common-numbered core courses based on recommendations made by System-wide Regents’ Advisory Committees (RACs) for the discipline (where available).
+Institutions shall, however, attempt to have consistency in terms of minimum scores for awarding credit and the course(s) for which credit is awarded across the USG for common-numbered Core IMPACTS courses based on recommendations made by System-wide Regents’ Advisory Committees (RACs) for the discipline (where available).
+Refer to Section 2.4.8 Common Courses

 With all course credits based on standardized examination scores, students may opt not to accept credits.
 If students believe that the awarding of course credits based on standardized examination scores is in error, they may file appeals with the appropriate academic department office and request reevaluations.
 As with other academic matters, if the issue is not satisfactorily resolved at the department level, students may appeal to the dean of the respective school or college, with a final appeal to the vice president for academic affairs, whose decision in the matter will be final.